Call us at 715-722-0232 with any questions.Local Delivery Available for Large Items

 Resting your steak is when you pull it off the heat and let it sit for 3-5 minutes.
 This lets the juices redistribute, allowing it to equalize its internal temperature so each bite is juicy and delicious.

 While your steak is resting, the internal temperature can still rise by as much as 5 degrees.
+This is especially true if it is covered in foil or if steaks are stacked on top of one another.
+Take your steak off the grill a few degrees early and then allow it to rest for the best results.
 So if you’re aiming for a medium rare steak, pull it off around 125 degrees for the best result.
-You can also cover the steak with foil to help it retain heat while resting.